On finite quotients of surface braid groups having order at most $127$: Final Considerations and open problems

 \begin{question} Is it true that, for every integer $b \ge 2$, we have $G_b = 2^{2b+1}$? \end{question}

-At present, the evidence supporting an affermative answer to Question \ref{conj:G_b} is limited to the cases $b=2$ and $b=3$.
+The evidence supporting an affermative answer to Question \ref{conj:G_b} is currently limited to the cases $b=2$ and $b=3$.
 Furthermore, the computational techniques used in this paper are not suited to a brute-force investigation for $b \ge 4$, suggesting that new conceptual tools will be needed to address the problem in higher genus.

-A further, and somewhat surprising, observation is that all admissible braid quotients discovered so far are nilpotent of class $2$, that is, they are non-abelian groups whose commutator subgroup is contained in the center.
-It would be interesting to determine whether genuinely new families arise as the genus or the order increases.
-In particular, one may ask:
+A further observation is that all admissible braid quotients discovered so far are nilpotent groups of class $2$, that is, they are non-abelian groups whose commutator subgroup is contained in the center.

 \begin{question} Do there exist admissible braid quotients that are nilpotent of class at least $3$?
 Are there non-nilpotent admissible braid quotients? \end{question}